jekyllgrim/ZScript_Basics/README.md

 This guide is a beginner-friendly introduction to ZScript, a primary coding language used to code gameplay, UI and menus in GZDoom source port.

-☕ Support me on Boosty: https://boosty.to/agent_ash
+☕ Support me:

+* Boosty: https://boosty.to/agent_ash (subscription, tips; accepts bank cards)

+* Hipolink: https://hipolink.me/agent_ash/tips (tips; accepts bank cards and PayPal)

 ## Important notes